Nona-Creative/coding-standards/scss/README.md

 }
 ```

 ### Comments

+Sass supports standard multiline CSS comments with `/* */`, as well as single-line comments with `//`.
+It is important to note that the multiline comments are preserved in the CSS output (where possible), while the single-line comments are removed.

 * Prefer line comments (`//` in Sass-land) to block comments.
 * Prefer comments on their own line.
 Avoid end-of-line comments.